mui/material-ui/docs/data/material/customization/palette/palette.md

 ## Color tokens

-Palette colors are composed by four tokens:
+Palette colors are represented by four tokens:

 - `main`: The main shade of the color
 - `light`: A lighter shade of `main`